colin-jack/resourced/README.md

 # restless
-NOTE - This is a very very early version of this project.
+NOTE - This is a very very early version of this project, definitely not ready for use.

 A simple DSL for building a resource oriented design on top of express.js.